What is Customer Service Representative? What is a customer service representative?

 Their duties depend on what type of customer service they handle, whether inbound or outbound.
 Inbound CSRs are the ones who handle incoming calls, chats, or emails from customers, attend to their concerns, do basic troubleshooting, and help them navigate a website or app.

 Outbound CSRs, meanwhile, deal mostly with lead generation, billing reminders, appointment confirmation, and market surveys.
 Unlike inbound CSRs, they are the ones who reach out to customers for these concerns either through cold calling or emails.
-Customer service representative in the Philippines
+BPO customer service

 What is Customer Satisfaction Rating (CSAT)?
 What is customer satisfaction (CSAT)?